Beneteau First 27-2 Sailboat Review, Specs, and Listings

 2021

-The Beneteau First 272 represents a modern strategic pivot for the Vendéebased builder, integrating the highperformance DNA of the Seascape brand into the mainstream Beneteau cruiserracer portfolio.
+The launch of the Beneteau First 272 represents a modern strategic pivot for the Vendéebased builder, integrating the highperformance DNA of the Seascape brand into the mainstream Beneteau cruiserracer portfolio.
 Designed by Sam Manuard, whose pedigree includes championshipwinning Class40 and IMOCA 60 designs, the First 272 is the evolutionary successor to the Seascape 27.
 This model serves as a highspeed bridge between a minimalist sportboat and a functional coastal cruiser.
-Unlike the original 1970s First 27, this contemporary iteration features a vacuuminfused polyester hull with a distinct hard chine that runs from the midships to the transom, optimized for planning performance and exceptional secondary stability.
-As noted by Beneteau, the vessel is designed to offer a "sensational" sailing experience without sacrificing the basic amenities required for a weekend away, making it a favorite for "raid" style racing and adventurous family cruising.
+Unlike the original 1970s First 27, this contemporary iteration features a vacuuminfused polyester hull with a distinct hard chine that runs from the midships to the transom, optimized for planing performance and exceptional secondary stability.
+The vessel is designed to offer a sensational sailing experience without sacrificing the basic amenities required for a weekend away, making it a favorite for raidstyle racing and adventurous family cruising.

 Measurements